 Now, are you wondering if your blog has the potential to earn passive income?
 Because when I first started blogging I wasn’t sure if mine had potential either and I’m here to tell you that you need to stop listening to that voice in your head saying it’s not possible because it is!

-Passive Income Ideas for Bloggers
+Passive Income Ideas for Creators

 One way to make passive income through your blog is with affiliate sales.
-Affiliate sales result when you recommend a product to your audience and they purchase the product based upon your recommendation.
+Affiliate sales result when you recommend a product to your audience and they purchase the product based upon piyour recommendation.
 When they purchase the product, you earn a small commission.

-There are lots of different affiliate programs for bloggers (head over to that post and sign up for as many as you want!).
+There are lots of different affiliate programs for bloggers (head over to that post and sign up for as many as you want).
 These programs often have lots of different products that you can select to promote and begin earning commissions.

 SEO (when used correctly) will greatly increase your affiliate sales because you’ll be able to target people who are looking to solve a problem.
-My free SEO workshop teaches bloggers how they can write content that will rank higher in the search results in order to make more sales.

-Here are some ideas for affiliate links:
+Here are some other ideas for affiliate links:

 - Create an image with your affiliate link in the sidebar